Local Climate Emergency Action

 There is no question that we are facing a global Climate Emergency.
 This year’s fire season was a sobering reminder of how serious the situation has become and how important it is to act now to avert catastrophe.

 When it comes to local council, we need to adopt an approach of thinking globally and acting locally.
 There is a lot that Council can do to take strong local action on the Climate Emergency and become part of the global movement away from fossil fuels and towards a cleaner, safer future.
-We need councillors who will take brave, meaningful and real action.
-As a councillor, this will be one of my highest priorities.
+I am working hard to make sure we take brave, meaningful and real action.
+This is one of my highest priorities.

 Climate Emergency Declaration

 Declaring a Climate Emergency is the perfect way for Council to tell the truth about the current situation and create an atmosphere where action is a focus and a priority.
 Unfortunately, too many councils have declared a Climate Emergency and then become complacent.
 I support a Climate Emergency Declaration in Nillumbik but we need to make sure it is presented alongside a guarantee of strong, ongoing action.
 I am working with experts and local members of the community to make this a reality.

 I support a Climate Emergency Declaration but it must come alongside a plan for real, consistent action.